cdgutierrez456/cdgutierrez456/README.md

 - 🎓 &nbsp; Studying systems and telecommunications engineering.

-- 🔭 &nbsp; I’m currently working on learning English

 - 🌱 &nbsp; Learning about technology on the web.

 - ✍️ &nbsp; Pursuing professional web development and software development with python and its frameworks.

+- 🔭 &nbsp; I’m currently working on learning English.
+My current level is B1

 <h3>🛠 Tech Stack</h3>